The best and worst advertising campaigns of 2020 are still rolling in!

 The public reacting to Guinness’ recent ad campaign results:

-As the shelter in place orders became more prevalent, TikTok downloads increased by 18% March 16-22.
+As the lockdown orders became more prevalent, TikTok downloads increased by 18% from March 16-22.

 See more here: